-- 16. By reason of this uniform conduct applicable to PLAINTIFF and all CALIFORNIA CLASS Members, DEFENDANT committed acts of unfair competition in violation of the California Unfair Competition Law, Cal.
-Bus. & Prof. Code §§ 17200, et seq.(the "UCL"), by engaging in a company-wide policy and procedure which failed to accurately calculate and record all missed meal and rest periods by PLAINTIFF and other CALIFORNIA CLASS Members.
+16. By reason of this uniform conduct applicable to PLAINTIFF and all CALIFORNIA CLASS Members, DEFENDANT committed acts of unfair competition in violation of the California Unfair Competition Law, Cal.
+Bus. & Prof. Code §§ 17200, et seq. (the "UCL"), by engaging in a company-wide policy and procedure which failed to accurately calculate and record all missed meal and rest periods by PLAINTIFF and other CALIFORNIA CLASS Members.
 The proper recording of these employees' missed meal and rest breaks is the DEFENDANT'S burden.
-As a result of DEFENDANT'S intentional disregard of the obligation to meet this burden, DEFENDANT failed to properly calculate and/or pay all required compensation for work performed by the members of the CALIFORNIA CLASS and violated the California Labor Code and regulations promulgated thereunder as herein alleged. - 17.
-Specifically as to PLAINTIFF'S pay, she was from time to time unable to take off duty meal and rest breaks and was not fully relieved of duty for her rest and meal periods.
+As a result of DEFENDANT'S intentional disregard of the obligation to meet this burden, DEFENDANT failed to properly calculate and/or pay all required compensation for work performed by the members of the CALIFORNIA CLASS and violated the California Labor Code and regulations promulgated thereunder as herein alleged.

+17. Specifically as to PLAINTIFF, he was from time to time unable to take off duty meal and rest breaks and was not fully relieved of duty for her rest and meal periods.
 PLAINTIFF was required to perform work as ordered by DEFENDANT for more than five (5) hours during a shift without receiving an off-duty meal break.
-Further, DEFENDANT failed to provide PLAINTIFF with a second off-duty meal period each workday in which she was required by DEFENDANT to work ten (10) hours of work.
+Further, DEFENDANT failed to provide PLAINTIFF with a second off-duty meal period each workday in which he was required by DEFENDANT to work ten (10) hours of work.
 PLAINTIFF therefore forfeited meal and rest breaks without additional compensation and in accordance with DEFENDANT'S strict corporate policy and practice.
-DEFENDANT also provided PLAINTIFF with paystubs that failed to accurately display payments for missed meal and rest periods for certain pay periods in violation of Cal.
+DEFENDANT also provided PLAINTIFF with paystubs that failed to accurately display the information required by Cal.
 Lab.
 Code § 226(a).
-To date, DEFENDANT has not fully paid PLAINTIFFS all wages still owed to them or any penalty wages owed to them under Cal.
+To date, DEFENDANT has not fully paid PLAINTIFF all wages still owed to them or any penalty wages owed to them under Cal.
 Lab.
 Code § 203.
 The amount in controversy for PLAINTIFF individually does not exceed the sum or value of \$75,000.